 This is the evaluation of: the source of the information; where does it come from; what is its intended purpose; and is there a need to share the information with others?
 Is the information created for only one, specific purpose, or could additional value be found in re-purposing or re-using all or part of the information for another reason?
-This can lead to assessing the levels of success or failure that each information system achieves in its role and function as information must understand the specific current purpose for the information, as well as where the information intersects with other information created for a different purpose.
+This can lead to assessing the levels of success or failure that each information system achieves in its role and function as information conduits.
+In order to define the option value of its information, an organization must understand the specific current purpose for the information, as well as where the information intersects with other information created for a different purpose.